 Why Guest Blog?

-I’m sure most of you understand the value of guest blogging and if you don’t, then check this out.
-To spell it out, the reasons why you should guest post is: recognition, authority, and traffic building to your blog or book.
+I’m sure most of you understand the value of guest blogging…if you don’t check this out.
+Basically, you should guest post for recognition, authority, to build traffic to your blog or book, and to be helpful.

-By writing for Kindlepreneur, you will have a chance to showcase your writing skills and level of experience to one of the fastest growing communities in self-publishing.
+By writing for Kindlepreneur, you will have the opportunity to showcase your writing skills and level of experience to one of the fastest growing communities in self-publishing.

 - Get your ideas in front of thousands of readers

-- And of course, the good old link to your website…which is nice
+- And of course, you will get the good old link to your website…which is nice

-To write for Kindlepreneur, we have a couple of requests.
+To write for us, we have several requests:

-- Super awesome, mind-blowing how-to articles: Seriously, Kindlepreneur article standards are really high, and some guest posters have to go through 2-3 revisions before its ready for publication.
-But if you’ve got something special, I’ll happy to work with you.
+- Write a super awesome, mind-blowing how-to article: Seriously, Kindlepreneur article standards are really high, and some guest posters go through 2-3 revisions before a post is ready for publication.
+But if you’ve got something special, I’m happy to work with you.

-- It’s got to be original: Duh – we don’t accept anything that is published somewhere else.
+- It’s got to be original: We don’t accept anything that is published somewhere else.
 Bad Google ju ju.
 So don’t do that!

-- Its got to be relevant to our topic and audience: By this, I mean that your content should be “how-to guides for mid to advanced level self-publishers who are looking for tactics and online practices to build their author platform, and promote their self-published books better.”
+- It must be relevant to our topic and audience: By this, I mean that your content should be how-to guides for mid-to-advanced level self publishers who are looking for ways to build their author platform and promote their books better.

-- Its got to be a complete guide or tactic: nothing bothers me more than reading an article that leaves out so many important steps that no one can really turn replicate the success the article claims it made them.
-Don’t gloss over things…be thorough and complete
+- The post must be a complete guide or tactic: Nothing bothers me more than reading an article that leaves out so many steps that no one can turn and replicate the success the article claims.
+Don’t gloss over things…write a thorough and complete guide.

 - Word count doesn’t matter…sometimes: I don’t have a word count requirement.
-However it pretty difficult to write a complete guide on a useful topic and be under 700 words.
-Most Kindlepreneur articles sit at a healthy 1200-1800.
-In some cases, I’ve even gone as far as 3,600.
-Just focus on writing a good post, not on meeting word count requiremetns.
+However, it’s pretty difficult to write a complete guide on a useful topic and be under 700 words.
+Most Kindlepreneur articles sit at a healthy 1200-1800 words.
+I’ve even gone as far as 3,600 words.
+Just focus on writing a great post, not on meeting a word count requirement.

-- You must have a real social media profile and not be using a fake one.
-Your picture should be of you and not a stock photo.
-It’s okay to use a pen name, however fake social media accounts that you don’t use are not cool.
-Also, each one of our authors needs a Gravatar account.
+- You must have a real social media profile and not a fake one.
+Your picture should be of you – not a stock photo.
+It’s okay to use a pen name, however, fake social media accounts that you don’t use are not cool.
+Also, each contributor needs a Gravatar account.

 - You must be okay with giving Kindlepreneur full rights to the article.
-I won’t do anything nefarious, however, I just want to ensure that the information you submit is something that we can use in all forms to include the post, social media, etc. Furthermore, at no time can you republish the material anywhere else.
+I won’t do anything nefarious.
+I just want to ensure that the information you submit is something we can use in all forms, including the post, social media, etc. Furthermore, at no time can you republish the material anywhere else.

 How to Pitch a Proposal

-- Read Kindlepreneur’s popular posts to get an idea of the style of writing and what Kindlepreneur fans like or read the most.
-Just get familiar with my style.
+- Read Kindlepreneur’s popular posts to get an idea of my style of writing and what Kindlepreneur fans read the most.

 - An outline with subheads and a brief description of what your post will be about

-- Provide 2 links to Kindlepreneur posts that you will reference in the article
+- And 2 links to Kindlepreneur posts that you will reference in the article

 - You can send the email to: Dave (at) Kindlepreneur.com